magicbell/magicbell-ruby/README.md

 end
 ```

-The gem will automatically pick your MagicBell project's BCC email address from the `MAGICBELL_BCC_EMAIL` environment variable.
+The gem will automatically pick your MagicBell project's BCC email from the `MAGICBELL_BCC_EMAIL` environment variable.
 Alternatively, provide your MagicBell project's BCC email address in an initializer

 ```
 vim config/initializers/magicbell.rb